The basins of attraction of the global minimizers of non-convex inverse problems with low-dimensional models in infinite dimension: Application of the framework

 \item The parametrization function is defined for $\theta = (a_1,\ldots,a_k,t_1,\ldots,t_k) \in \bR^{k(p+1)}$ by $\phi(\theta) = \sum_{i=1}^k a_i \delta_{t_i}$ ($a =(a_1,\ldots,a_k)$ is the vector of amplitudes, $t= (t_1,\ldots,t_k)$ defines the $k$ positions in $\bR^p$).
 Note that any parametrization is equivalent up to a permutation of the positions and amplitudes. \item In this case, the minimization~\eqref{eq:minimization2} must be performed on the constrained set

-The fact that we place ourselves within the hypotheses of Theorem~\ref{th:control_general} permits to guarantee that the gradient descent iterates stay in the constraint. \item The Hilbert structure on $\AmbientSpace$ is induced by a kernel metric defined on the space of finite signed measures over $\bR^d$ and extended to distributions of order 2 of interest.
+The fact that we place ourselves within the hypotheses of Theorem~\ref{th:control_general} permits to guarantee that the gradient descent iterates stay in the constraint. \item The Hilbert norm for $\Sigma$ can be induced by a kernel metric defined on the space of finite signed measures over $\bR^d$ and extended to distributions of order 2 of interest.
 Such a kernel metric takes the following form on a linear combination of Dirac masses